genomaths/usefr/README.md

 ### Installing issues with the R package "cubature" on CentOS

-The installation of "cubature" R package on CenOS (required for 'usefr') from the source, would produce some error when trying to compile the C++ code from the package source.
+The installation of "cubature" R package on CenOS (required by 'usefr') from the source, would produce some error when trying to compile the C++ code from the package source.
 Use instead the binary package, which is already compiled.
-After that, still some error message can be returned, like:
+After that, still some error message can be returned, like this:

 "/lib64/libstdc++.so.6: version `GLIBCXX_3.4.20' not found (required by ...
 cubature.so"